PRP Injection Therapy In Nagpur – Treatment by Dr. Siddharth Jain

 1. What conditions can PRP injection therapy treat?

-PRP therapy may help chronic tendon irritations, mild cartilage degeneration, and slow‑healing ligament or tendon injuries that do not respond to conservative care.
+PRP therapy may help treat chronic tendon irritation, mild cartilage degeneration, and slow-healing ligament or tendon injuries that do not respond to conservative care.

 2. How long does it take to see results from PRP therapy?

-Improvement is often gradual, with many patients noticing reduced pain and better function over several weeks after treatment.
+Many patients notice gradual improvement, including reduced pain and better function, within several weeks after treatment.

 3. Is PRP injection painful?